zahaibalig/huldra/docs/CONFIGURATION-PARAMETERS.md

 ## REACT_APP_general

-This component is a general component which configures various properties of the Huldra framework.
-This component is used to alter Huldra's behviour and working.
+This is a general configuration component which allows to adjust various shared properties of the Huldra framework.

 ### Parameters